gistya/scripts/docs/gui/gm-editor.rst

     Don't attempt to provide helpful string representations of potentially unsafe fields like language_name when browsing the data structures.
 Specify this option when you know you will be browsing garbage data that could lead to crashes if accessed for stringification.
+Note that fields in union data structures are never stringified.

 Screenshot
 ----------